brietsparks/normalized-reducer/README.md

 ## Action-creators API
-An action creator is a function that takes parameters and returns an object literal describing how the reducer should enact change upon state.
+An action-creator is a function that takes parameters and returns an object literal describing how the reducer should enact change upon state.

 ### `create`
 Creates a new entity